 Why I burp?

 Burping or belching is the release of the gas from your digestive tract up into your mouth.
 When you eat something, it goes through your esophagus and then into your stomach, so esophagus is a tube that connects your mouth to the stomach.
-There in your stomach, enzymes and acid start to break down foods and make it a nutrient which your body needs.
+There in your stomach, enzymes and acid start to break down foods and make it a nutrient that your body needs.

-If there is any excessive gas like sulfide gas in your foods or carbon dioxide in your soda or beers, these gases go up from your esophagus and come out of your mouth.
+If there is any excessive gas like sulfide gas in your foods or carbon dioxide in your soda or beer, these gases go up from your esophagus and come out of your mouth.
 This is why you burp.
 Although burping is a normal way of your body’s behavior to let out some air, it can be embarrassing especially when your burp is the stinky one.